ashpursglove/Ashs_engineering_drawings/README.md

 - Places each sheet into a proper viewport
 - Adds an ISO-style title block
 - Outputs **one combined PDF drawing pack**
-- Defaults to A3 landscape like a grown-up tool should
+- Defaults to A3 landscape like a grown-up tool should (can select A4 if you're still growing up)

 Per sheet:
 - Drawing title